Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 #### [`delete`](https://github.com/clearcontainers/runtime/blob/master/delete.go)

-`docker delete` is about deleting all resources held by a stopped/killed container.
+`delete` is about deleting all resources held by a stopped/killed container.
 Running containers can not be `delete`d unless the OCI runtime is explictly being asked to.
 In that case it will first `kill` the container and only then `delete` it.